CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Randomly a helicopter will fly over the map!
 - Shoot it down to get extra loot!
 - Removed static heli crash location.
+- Spawns more frequently in more full servers.

 ### ✅ `Feature` Exploiter Airdrops
 - When an exploiter is banned in a server, their loot is placed in an airdrop and dropped around the center of the map.